 “At the time appointed he shall return, and come toward the south; but it shall not be as the former, or as the latter.” – Daniel 11:29

-Verse 30 - Reference is made to the Barbaric tribes invading Rome, in particular the Vandals by warships.
-There is then the emergence of Papal Rome in the sixth century and being against God's Holy Covenant.
+Verse 30 - Reference is made to the Barbaric tribes invading Rome, in particular, the Vandals by warships.
+There was then the emergence of Papal Rome in the sixth century and being against God's Holy Covenant.

 “For the ships of Chittim shall come against him: therefore he shall be grieved, and return, and have indignation against the holy covenant: so shall he do; he shall even return, and have intelligence with them that forsake the holy covenant.” – Daniel 11:30

 We now have a distinctive religious flavour with reference to the 'holy covenant, 'sanctuary', 'daily sacrifice', and 'abomination/desolation.

 This clearly relates to the start of the religious side of Rome from 538 AD as symbolised in the 'little horn' in chapters seven and eight, with the resultant persecution of God's believers in the middle dark ages from verse thirty-two onwards.

 Former Protestant Reformers took this historical interpretation and saw the Papacy in this northern king's role.

 However, Futurists then identify a second fulfilment of the antichrist here, following the early foreshadowing role of Antiochus at the end of BC.
 This figure is above every God (verse 30), and is sometimes even seen as a homosexual and/or Jewish (verse 37); it is also world-leading, powerful, and a tyrant.